 How about clothing?
 How about rank?
 We assign value to almost everything!

-Now here in the United States, and Canada, we assign a great deal of value to what we call liberty, or freedom, and we will fight to have it, even if it means taking away somebody else's freedom, or imposing our value on them!
+Here in the United States and Canada, we assign a great deal of value to what we call liberty, or freedom, and we will fight to have it, even if it means taking away somebody else's freedom, or imposing our value on them!

-Do you think that the world doesn't try to impose its value of Christmas onto you?
+Do you think that the world does not try to impose its value of Christmas onto you?
 I can understand why people want to fight against someone else's values.
-Because it is imposing something onto them that they don't feel they want in their life.
+Because it is imposing something onto them that they do not feel they want in their life.

 But all too often, what we value as being better is not better at all.
 It is only different.
 And it is simply a matter of taste, and is not even worth arguing over, let alone fighting over.